kolotaev/vakt/README.md

-Also, in order to keep Storages in sync, when you initialize `EnfoldCache` the in-memory Storage will fetch all the existing Policies from a main one - be forewarned that it might take some amount of time depending on size of policy-set.
-Optionally you can call `populate` method after initialization, but in this case __do not ever call any modify-related methods of EnfoldCache'd storage before `populate()`, otherwise Storages will be in an unsynchronized state and it'll result in broken `Guard` work.__
+Also, in order to keep Storages in sync, when you initialize `EnfoldCache` the in-memory Storage will fetch all the existing Policies from a main one - therefore be forewarned that it might take some amount of time depending on the size of a policy-set.
+Optionally you can call `populate` method after initialization, but in this case __do not ever call any modify-related methods of
+EnfoldCache'd storage before `populate()`, otherwise Storages will be in an unsynchronized state and it'll result in broken `Guard` work.__